 Skip to content

-As many know, Microsoft Edge browser has a powerful read-aloud feature.
-It supports dozens of languages, each offering a selection of distinct voice characters, with impressive results.
+As you know, Microsoft Edge browser has a powerful Read Aloud feature.
+It supports dozens of languages, each with different roles to choose from for pronunciation, and the effect is quite excellent.

-Building upon this, a developer created a Python package called edge-tts.
-This package enables the use of Microsoft's TTS service in programs, providing voiceovers for text or subtitles.
-For example, the video translation software pyVideoTrans integrates edge-tts, allowing users to directly select it as a voiceover channel.
+Based on this, a developer created a Python package called edge-tts.
+This package allows you to use Microsoft's TTS service in your programs to dub text or subtitles.
+For example, the video translation software pyVideoTrans integrates edge-tts, allowing users to select it directly as a dubbing channel.

-Once launched, the service interface is fully OpenAI-compatible.
-Simply change the API address to http://your_server_ip:7899/v1 to seamlessly replace OpenAI TTS.
-Furthermore, it can be directly used in video translation software.
+After starting, the service interface is fully compatible with OpenAI.
+Just change the API address to http://deployed_server_ip:7899/v1 to seamlessly replace OpenAI TTS.
+In addition, it can be used directly in video translation software.

 Step 1: Purchase and activate a US server

-Step 3: Connect to the server via terminal
+Step 3: Connect to the terminal and log in to the server

 Step 4: Install Docker